wenqsun/DimensionX/README.md

 bash inference_lowR.sh
 ```

-On a single NVIDIA A6000 GPU, the model utilizes approximately 30.52 GB of VRAM and has an execution time of roughly 6 minutes.
+On a single NVIDIA A6000 GPU, the model generates a 145-frame, 18-second, 360-degree orbit video in approximately 6 minutes, utilizing about 30.52 GB of VRAM.

 For improved visual quality, you can apply [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) for super-resolution and use [RIFE](https://github.com/hzwer/ECCV2022-RIFE) for video frame interpolation.